 Strong attachments cause us to take the view that there is some combination of things we can do - or figure out - to realize the Self.
 Such attachments also prevent us from realizing that Ishvara alone acts.

 From shrI Abhinava Vidyathirtha: ‘People are often devoid of dispassion.
 The reason for this is the lack of discrimination.
 Dispassion may dawn due to some calamity but that dispassion is only temporary.
 Only that dispassion that results from discrimination is lasting.
 The importance of burning dispassion can never be over-emphasized.
-It would not be wrong to say that much of the trouble which people encounter in controlling the mind is due to want of vairAgyam,’ (
+It would not be wrong to say that much of the trouble which people encounter in controlling the mind is due to want of vairAgyam,’ (Pearls-of-Wisdom).

 shamAdi ShaTka sampatti means the six behaviors.
 These are as follows.